outyard/shooter/README.md

 ![](Shooter.png)

-FPS web game for desktop and mobile.
+Multiplayer web FPS game for desktop and mobile.

-Built with NodeJS and Socket.IO
+Built with NodeJS, Socket.IO and Three.js

 Run with `npm start`.